 Our future growth depends upon our ability to retain our existing customers and increase their usage of our platform as well as add new customers.
 We believe many advertisers are in the early stages of moving a greater percentage of their advertising budgets to programmatic channels.
 By providing solutions for the planning, buying and measuring of their media spend across most channels, we believe we are well positioned to capture more of our customers' programmatic budgets.
 We also continue to add functionality to our platform to encourage our customers to increase their usage.
-For instance, we continue to leverage artificial intelligence (AI) and machine learning in our platform to help our customers improve the efficiency and effectiveness of their advertising campaigns.
+For instance, we continue to leverage artificial intelligence and machine learning in our platform to help our customers improve the efficiency and effectiveness of their advertising campaigns.
 Further, we intend to continue to grow our sales and marketing efforts to increase awareness of our DSP, Adelphic, and highlight the advantages of our people-based framework as cookie-based options become increasingly limited.

-Despite a number of significant macroeconomic headwinds and challenges, our active customers for the twelve months ended March 31, 2023 remained steady at 327, compared to the twelve months ended March 31, 2022.
 We evaluate our customers' usage of our platform and assess our market penetration and scale based on changes in revenue, contribution ex-TAC and advertiser spend.
 We define advertiser spend as the total amount billed to our customers for activity on our platform inclusive of the costs of advertising media, third-party data, other add-on features and our platform fee we charge customers.
-While we experienced customers reducing advertising budgets during the second half of 2022 due to macroeconomic conditions, we saw stabilizing trends during the first quarter of 2023, although our year-over-year comparisons were challenging due to the significant growth in the first quarter of 2022.
-Despite a modest decline in revenue for the first quarter of 2023 compared to the first quarter of 2022, contribution ex-TAC grew by 2% compared to the first quarter of 2022 and advertiser spend per active customer grew 6% compared to the three months ended March 31, 2022.
-We believe growing customer adoption of our newer products drove incremental revenue and contribution ex-TAC during the first quarter.
-Also, as our mix shift towards percentage of spend becomes less impactful and as fixed price becomes a smaller percentage of total advertiser spend, we expect contribution ex-TAC to grow faster than revenue.
-Notwithstanding stabilizing trends in the first quarter of 2023, we expect the deceleration in advertising spend that began in the second half of 2022 will continue into future periods if challenging macroeconomic and geopolitical conditions, as more fully discussed below, continue or worsen.
+While we experienced customers reducing advertising budgets during the second half of 2022 due to adverse macroeconomic conditions, we saw stabilizing trends during the first half of 2023.
+For the three months ended June 30, 2023 compared to the three months ended June 30, 2022, our revenue grew 12% and our advertiser spend per active customer increased 7%.
+We believe growing customer adoption of our newer products and platform features drove incremental revenue and contribution ex-TAC in the quarter.
+Our active customer count was 314 for the twelve months ended June 30, 2023, which reflects a decline compared to the twelve months ended June 30, 2022 as we continued to cycle through a subset of customers that do not have the capacity to scale their spend on our platform.
+Additionally, as our mix shift towards percentage of spend becomes less impactful and as fixed price becomes a smaller percentage of total advertiser spend, we expect contribution ex-TAC to grow faster than revenue.
 For a detailed discussion of our key operating measures including the definition of active customers, see "-Key Operating and Financial Performance Measures-Use of Non-GAAP Financial Measures."